FRC930/Training_App/README.md

  - An example would be turn, with a "degrees per second" parameter.
  - Create new variables for each of the robots with their turn speed, passed into the new function.
  #### What is the problem with our method currently?
  This code is becoming very hard to maintain!
-We need to copy and paste quite a lot, and it is becoming hard to keep track of the robots already.
-Imagine if we had an entire tournament of robots running on the same code!
-(This is pretty unrealistic, but just bear with me.)
+We need to copy and paste quite a lot.
+This would be incredibly difficult to run multiple robots simultaneously without interference.

- We need some other way to control multiple robots, that would definitely help with robots.
-Imagine if, instead of having to manage all of these functions and variables representing the robots properties, when we need a new robot, we can just say "Create a new robot" and give it its properties.
-We *can* do this, almost literally, with Object-Oriented Programming!
+ We need some other way to create and control multiple robots.
+Rather than manually creating all of the robots, we may just be able to make a robot factory of sorts, that makes multiple robots with ease.
+Object-oriented programming allows us to make these factories.
  ### What is it?
  Let's break it down.